ruiyanggenetics/ghilab/research/therapeutics.md

   ([Circulation, 2024](https://pubmed.ncbi.nlm.nih.gov/38227713/)).

-- Despite this promise, translation from genetic discovery to targeted therapy remains fragmented, and many IEIs still lack rational, mechanism-based treatments.
+- Despite this promise, translation from genetic discovery to targeted therapy remains fragmented, and most IEIs still lack  mechanism-based treatments.

-- Guided by the Brown–Goldstein paradigm, we aim to leverage insights from rare genetic disorders to inform therapies for broader populations who share dysregulation of the same immune pathways.
+- Guided by a Brown–Goldstein approach, we aim to leverage insights from rare genetic disorders to inform therapies for broader populations who share dysregulation of the same immune pathways.